jck-18/blockchain_disastermanagement/README.md

-# BLOCKCHAIN Powered Reviews & Rewards System
+# BLOCKCHAIN POWERED SOLUTIONS FOR LANDSLIDES AND DISASTER MANAGEMENT
 * Implemented a DApp to create a platform for Disaster Management.

 #TEAM